 “Take a walk and look at things” is the mildest advice that you could possibly give anybody, and is almost certain to produce a result if the person will do it.
 It is quite effective.

-4. Find Something That Isn’t Hostile to You
+4. Find Something That Isn’t

 A person feels that people are hostile (unfriendly or showing dislike) to him.
 Ask him:

 “Find something people say or do around here that isn’t hostile to you.”

 “Is there one person in the organization who isn’t actively hostile to you?”

 “Is there anything said today that wasn’t directly and immediately hostile to you?”